-And don’t forget the security issue that is ongoing for global shippers and carriers.
+And don’t forget the security issue that is ongoing for global shippers or carriers.
 However, with a more harmonized security system in place, global shippers may finally get a break on compliance expenses.

 So, with a slowly improving global economy juxtaposed against this growing list of challenges, is the air cargo industry poised for a comeback?
 The Boeing Company certainly thinks so.
 Having ended 2011 with a solid earnings report, the company says it reflects continued strong core performance across its businesses.

 “Strong fourth quarter operating performance, record revenue and backlog, and expanded earnings and cash flow capped a year of substantial progress for Boeing in 2011,” said Jim McNerney, Boeing chairman, president, and CEO.